Adolphe Bridge: Beginnings

-With the demolition of the city's famous fortification, under the 1867 Treaty of London, and the decline of its strategic importance, Luxembourg City reverted to the normality enjoyed by other cities.
+With the demolition of the city's famous fortification, the 1867 Treaty of London, and the decline of its strategic importance, Luxembourg City reverted to the normality enjoyed by other cities.
 The city's built-up area spread southwards from Haute Ville, over the Pétrusse, where Luxembourg City's railway station was already located.
 However, the only existing link to the south bank of the Pétrusse was the old viaduct, which (at 5.50 m wide) was too narrow to accommodate all the traffic that would be expected between two halves of the city.

 In 1896, the government hired Albert Rodange to draw up plans for a new bridge.
 Rodange identified the future bridge's position, connecting with the main axis of Boulevard Royal, and drew up initial plans for a large stone viaduct.
 However, as Rodange lacked experience in bridge building, the government invited a foreigner with specific expertise in the field to help design the bridge.
 Paul Séjourné, a Frenchman with years of experience designing similar viaducts in southern France, was chosen.